ONLINE HELP

 To insert a link:

-1. Select the text to display as a link.
+1. Select the text to be displayed as a link.

 2. Click "Link".

-• The text to display as link: by default, this text corresponds to the selected text.
+• The text to be displayed as a link.
+By default, this applies to the selected text.

 Inserting a bookmark